 This transparency really matters, and is one reason TestGorilla tops this list.
 You’re not just trusting an AI algorithm; you can watch the video yourself, read what they said, and if you disagree with the AI’s score, you can change it right there.

 The AI only analyzes the words candidates use.
-It doesn’t analyze their face, accent, or whether they smile enough – just what they say.
-This keeps things fair.
+It doesn’t analyze their face, accent, or whether they smile enough.

-Another huge benefit of TestGorilla is that you see interview scores alongside actual skill test results, all in one dashboard.
-Hiring a content writer, for example?
+Another benefit of TestGorilla is that you see interview scores alongside actual skill test results, all in one dashboard.
+Hiring a content writer?
 Their interview about strategy sits right next to their SEO Copywriting test score.

 One-way recorded interviews and conversational AI interviews